babak8564/DataManager/README.md

 # learn-git
-learning git and github in action
+learning git and github in action.
+In this repo I try to explain how git works.